Kolowrat-Krakowsky family: Jindřich Kolowrat-Krakowsky

 When Sascha died of cancer in 1927, his brother, Jindřich Vilém Kolowrat-Krakowsky (1897–1996), became administrator of the family estate.
 A builder, Jindřich erected the Functionalist-styled Palace Chicago in Prague.
 He founded the Wooden Houses Kolowrat company, where he employed 600 permanent workers.

-In 1943, the German-controlled government of Czechoslovakia nationalized the Kolowrat-Krakowsky estate, removing it from Jindřich's control.
-After the end of World War II in 1945, President Edvard Beneš of the new Czechoslovak government returned the estate to Jindřich.
+In 1943, the German-controlled government of Czechoslovakia nationalized the Kolowrat-Krakowsky estate, removing it from Jindřich's control After the end of World War II in 1945, Edvard Beneš, President of the new Czechoslovak government, returned the estate to Jindřich.
 He would serve as ambassador to as the Czechoslovak ambassador to Turkey until 1948, when he emigrated with his family to the United States.

-In February 1948, the new Czechoslovak Socialist Republic nationalized the Kolowrat-Krakowsky estate again.
+In February 1948, the new Czechoslovak Socialist Republic nationalised the Kolowrat-Krakowsky estate again.
 In 1950, the government dissolved the Wooden Houses Kolowrat.
 In 1960, the Diana hunting lodge owned by the family was converted into a retirement home.

 In 1992, after the fall of the communist regime in 1989, the Kolowrat-Krakowsky estate was returned to the Kolowrat-Krakowsky family.
 Jindřich and his youngest son, František Tomáš Kolowrat-Krakowsky (1943–2004) returned to Czechoslovia.
 In 1991, Jindřich had received the Order of Tomáš Garrigue Masaryk, Second Class, from President Václav Havel.
 In 1993, Jindřich rented the Kolowrat Palace to the National Theatre in Prague for one Czech Crown per year.